On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

+One of the primary uses of regression and dynamic regression is for ex ante prediction.
+There is substantial previous literature related to the task of prediction.
+In particular, \cite{Baillie1979} has considered the situation of predictions from the regression model with $AR(p)$ errors and the properties of prediction from static regressions and also with optimal multi-step predictions in the sense of minimum MSE\ predictions. \cite{Baillie1979} also derived results on the efficiency of these predictors with and without estimated parameters.
+One conclusion concerns the importance of including the full effects of dynamics from the $AR(p)$ regression model in the predictor.
+In this case, the complete structural dynamic predictor generally has substantial asymptotic and small sample efficiency gains over predictors from static regressions.
+Similar effects and properties are found in more complicated dynamic models such as the DGP considered in section \ref{general} of this paper.

-Explicit modeling of autocorrelation can be used for improved prediction.
-OLS-HAC estimators neglect this and therefore produce suboptimal forecasts.
-First consider the case of known parameters, which we can solve analytically.
-As before the DGP is
+We now consider one-step-ahead predictions relying on the OLS and DURBIN estimation strategies.
+The results reflect that an explicit modeling of autocorrelation can be used for improved prediction.
+OLS estimators neglect this and therefore produce suboptimal predictions.
+To see this, first consider the case of a DGP with autoregressive disturbances and known parameter $\beta=1$.\footnote{We start with the case of known parameter $\beta$, as it can easily be solved analytically.} Specifically consider the DGP given by

 with all shocks $N(0,1)$ and orthogonal at all leads and lags.
-In an obvious notation, the optimal forecast accounting for serial correlation in $u$ is
+For this DGP, the optimal prediction accounting for serial correlation in $u$ is